Urdu in the United Kingdom: History

 Britain's Anglophone tradition and inheritance centralises English as the national lingua and vernacular.
-Radical opportunities exist however for the productive growth of minority Commonwealth migrant languages such as Urdu and Punjabi, particularly in curriculum-based education, for instance students in the UK are able to take Urdu as a GCSE subject.
+Radical opportunities exist, however, for the productive growth of minority Commonwealth migrant languages such as Urdu and Punjabi, particularly in curriculum-based education, and many Urdu literary societies exist in the UK, such as the CU Urdu society.
+The history of Urdu in British Education can be traced to as early as the 1800s when, under one of its old names, Hindustani, it was being taught to EIC recruits and civil servants, which was mandatory for those wishing to join the Indian Civil Service.
+For this reason, the East India Company founded the Oriental Institute in London, in 1816.